(This article was originally published on 2/06/2018 and updated on 6/15/2021)

-How to ask for your client’s budget
+How to ask for your prospect’s budget

-Educate your client about your business
+Educate your client

 Take the opportunity to educate prospective clients about your business and how you price your proposals.
 Explain similar projects you have done in the past and what the price range was for each.
 This allows people to see the kind of work you’re able to provide and opens the door for them to say whether or not your services and prices are a match for their expectations.

-If you explain that including a certain feature is going to cost $5,000, but that it will generate $8,000 in revenue because of X, Y, and Z, the client is more likely to focus on the ROI than on the initial $5,000 they have to shell out.
+Rather than focusing on how much the client has to spend, change the conversation to be about the results of the project.
+In other words, position the value your company can deliver rather than focus on the price you charge.
+Highlighting the ROI allows your client to see into their future, and forecast the success they can expect.If you explain that including a certain feature is going to cost $5,000, but that it will generate $8,000 in revenue because of X, Y, and Z, the client is more likely to focus on the ROI than on the initial $5,000 they have to shell out.

 Know who you’re speaking with